Skip to content

 Cursor is an AI-powered code editor, not an app builder.
 But many people use it to build apps, so it belongs in this comparison.

-With Cursor, I wrote the app myself with AI assistance.
+With Cursor, I wrote the app myself with AI-assisted coding.
 It autocompleted functions, explained errors, and suggested refactors.
 The result was a properly structured app because I made the architectural decisions.

 Took about 6 hours.
 More than the AI builders' initial output, but the code was production-quality from the start.
 No debugging generated code.